Discrete Math for Computer Science

 All submitted homework for this class must be typed.
 Diagrams may be hand-drawn and scanned and included in the typed document.
 You can use a word processing editor if you like (Microsoft Word, Open Office, Notepad, Vim, Google Docs, etc.).
 You might find it useful to take this opportunity to learn LaTeX.
 LaTeX is a markup language used widely in computer science and mathematics.
 The homework assignment prompts are typed using LaTeX and you can use the source files as templates for typesetting your solutions (click the "LaTeX" button at the top of each assignment on the Assignments page to download the source files).

 If you have never used LaTeX, we recommend cloud resources that don't require you to download and install LaTeX on your local machine.
 A good example is Overleaf, which has lots of documentation.
 Overleaf works similar to Google Docs in that all members can edit the file in parallel and changes are updated in real time.
 There is a way to directly invite group members to your document, but the free version of Overleaf only allows two people to work at the same time.
-If your group has 3 people, you can turn on link sharing: Click on “Share” in the top right, Click “Turn on link sharing”, Copy the displayed link and share it with your group members.
+If your group has more than two people, you can turn on link sharing: Click on “Share” in the top right, Click “Turn on link sharing”, Copy the displayed link and share it with your group members.
 To export your work, click on the “Download PDF” button on the right-hand side.
 If you want to export the raw source files, click on the "Menu" button in the top-left, then click on "Source".

 This open source LaTeX reference can be helpful when getting started, and you can use the .tex source of all the files we use in class as templates.